OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-shapes.md

 reader.readAsDataURL(myFile.files[0]);
 ```

-Any `Shape` object can be converted to an image.
-[Shape.getAsImage](/javascript/api/excel/excel.shape#getasimage-format-) returns base64-encoded string.
-The image's format is specified as a [PictureFormat](/javascript/api/excel/excel.pictureformat) enum passed to `getAsImage`.

 ### Lines

 A line is created with `ShapeCollection.addLine`.
 That method needs the left and top margins of the line's start and end points.
 It also takes a [ConnectorType](/javascript/api/excel/excel.connectortype) enum to specify how the line contorts between endpoints.
 The following code sample creates a straight line on the worksheet.